wadder12/mainer/website/src/index.md

 layout: home

 hero:
-  name: Tachiyomi
+  name: EchoElla
-  text: Full-featured reader
+  text: AI-Music Discord Bot!
-  tagline: Discover and read manga, webtoons, comics, and more – easier than ever on your Android device.
+  tagline: Listen and Watch to see how EchoElla is & will change the game!
   image:
     alt: Tachiyomi Library Tab Dark
     light: /home/phone.light.webp